EuBIC/ReproducibleMSGuidelines/guidelines.md

 Description: The **processed** result files (ie. search result files indicating identified PSMs, peptides, and proteins) are deposited in the same public repository as the raw data.
 Fields: all

-Name: For metanalysis papers, the identifiers of all reanalyzed datasets are mentioned in the manuscript
+Name: For meta-analysis papers, the identifiers of all reanalyzed datasets are mentioned in the manuscript
 Category: Bronze
 Description: For meta-analysis manuscripts where multiple public datasets are reanalyzed with a different approach or bioinformatics workflow, the identifier and the publication of each of these datasets should be cited in the manuscript.
 Fields: all